 Every successful social movement in history has included a vibrant student voice, and the anti-genocide movement is no exception.
 As such, STAND is the only student-led organization focused on genocide and atrocity prevention.
 By sounding the alarm on emerging and ongoing conflicts, mobilizing campuses and communities, building meaningful relationships with policymakers, developing young leaders, and creating innovative campaigns, we are leading members of the anti-genocide movement.

 To build, organize, and empower a grassroots network of students and young people committed to advocating for the prevention and mitigation of genocide and mass atrocities wherever they may occur.

 We envision a world in which the global community is invested in preventing, mitigating, and sustainably resolving genocide and mass atrocities.

 STAND is truly youth-led.
 We mobilize our youth network to respond rapidly to emerging crises, educate their peers on ongoing issues, and advocate to policymakers to enact change.
 We offer several levels and types of engagement.
 Our volunteer Managing Committee oversees programmatic areas and leads our issue-based Action Committees.
 Individual activists participate in Action Committees, direct advocacy for their area as State Advocacy Leads, and/or participate in school and community chapters.
+Our Advisory Board supports and mentors the Managing Committee.
 Join the team here.

-STAND is a member of the United Network of Young Peacebuilders, the Alliance for Peacebuilding, the Prevention and Protection Working Group, and many other topical coalitions.
+STAND is a member of the United States Youth, Peace, and Security Coalition, the United Network of Young Peacebuilders, the Alliance for Peacebuilding, the Prevention and Protection Working Group, and many other topical coalitions.